Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Experiments

 \subsection{Comparison with the standard deviation between the input descriptors}

-One may wonder if the manifold alignment and exploitation of the latent space are really necessary to estimate uncertainties, compared to a much simpler approach of directly computing the standard deviation between the input descriptors for each sample (if the different types of such descriptors allow it).
-This is illustrated in Fig.\ref{fig:std}, both for the toy data from Sec.\ref{sec:coil-100} and for the longitudinal strain data from Sec.\ref{sec:LongStrain}.
-We clearly observe on the toy data that uncertainties are overestimated with this approach, as the red and green channels do not necessarily contain comparable information at the same locations (e.g. almost no green color over the can and bear body).
-Besides, the amount of uncertainties is comparable for the two displayed orientations, while these were actually associated to the largest/smallest uncertainties in Fig.\ref{fig:synthetic}, due to different grades of manifold alignment around these samples.
-The strain data is more subtle to assess, but we also observe an overestimation of uncertainties both regarding magnitude (e.g. near the valves) and extent (e.g. near the septal/lateral wall junction or near the apex).
+One may wonder if the manifold alignment and exploitation of the latent space are really \blueCNN{necessary, compared} to a much simpler approach of directly computing the standard deviation between the input descriptors for each sample (if the different types of such descriptors allow it).
+This is illustrated in Fig.\ref{fig:std}, both for the toy data from Sec.\ref{sec:coil-100} and for the longitudinal strain data from Sec.\ref{sec:LongStrain}. \blueCN{On the toy data,} \blueCNN{the discrepancy map was} overestimated with this approach\blueCN{, both regarding magnitude and spatial distribution.
+First, \blueCNN{high values are} spread almost uniformly across the whole object,} as the red and green channels do not \blueCN{have comparable intensities} at the same locations (e.g. almost no green color over the can and bear body). \blueCN{However, both channels encode the object rotation (although with slight differences), and \blueCNN{the impact of} a given channel on the other one should therefore be lower, as previously observed in Fig.\ref{fig:synthetic}.} Besides, \blueCN{in Fig.\ref{fig:std},} the \blueCNN{displayed values have comparable magnitude} for the two displayed orientations, while these were actually associated to the largest/smallest discrepancies in Fig.\ref{fig:synthetic}, due to different grades of manifold alignment around these samples.
+The strain data is more subtle to assess, but we also observe an overestimation of \blueCNN{the discrepancy map} both regarding magnitude (e.g. near the valves) and \blueCN{spatial distribution} (e.g. near the septal/lateral wall junction or near the apex).

 This simple experiment confirms the relevance of manifold alignment: besides different numerical values, the input descriptors may encode similar information for some samples, which is insufficiently captured by directly computing the standard deviation between the input descriptors.